Application & Selection Overview

 - Declare affiliations of Triad, LLC’s partner institutions: Battelle Memorial Institute, University of California, and Texas A&M University system.

-- May 21: Application Close.
-Applicants who are selected to proceed to the virtual interview will be notified by June 23, 2021.
+- May 21: Applications Closed.
+Applicants who were selected to proceed to the virtual interview were notified by June 23, 2021.

-- June 21-30: Virtual Interviews.
+- June 28-July 1: Virtual Interviews.
 Applicants are interviewed by a panel of staff, advisors and subject matter experts.
-Semi-finalists will be notified by June 30, 2021.
+Semi-finalists will be notified by July 2, 2021.

 - July 19-23: Alignment Workshop/Semi-Finals.
 Selected applicants are paired with Los Alamos National Laboratory researchers to determine synergy for collaboration.